-- 1. As to any matter requiring a hearing before the Planning Board, no business shall be transacted by the Board without a quorum.
-The concurring vote of a majority of members shall be necessary to approve an application.
+- 1. As to any matter requiring a hearing vote before of the Planning Board, no business shall be transacted by the Board without a quorum.
+Unless otherwise stated in local, state, or federal law, tThe concurring vote of a majority of the members of the fully-constituted Board, and not just the members present, shall be necessary to approve an application.
 Failure to obtain the concurring vote shall be deemed a denial.
-If less than a quorum is obtainable, the hearing shall be adjourned to the next scheduled meeting or to a special meeting as determined by the Board.
-However, the Planning Board may hear testimony from members of the public who are present for the scheduled hearing.
+If less than a quorum is obtainable, the hearing shall be adjourned to the next scheduled meeting or to a special meeting as determined by the Planning Board.
+However, the Planning Board may hear testimonycomments from members of the public who are present and such may be presented to the applicant.for the scheduled hearing.
 In such case, the applicant shall have the opportunity to review the meeting minutes, and if available listen to a recording and/or transcript of the testimony and shall have the ability to rebut the testimony at the next scheduled hearing or meeting.
-The Staff Secretary shall notify in writing all members of the date of the adjourned hearing and shall also notify such other interested parties as may be designated in the vote of adjournment. - 2.
+The Staff-Secretary shall provide notice notify in writing all members of the date of the adjourned hearing and shall also notify such other interested parties as may be designated in the vote of adjournment\. - 2.
 A member absent from any portion of a hearing or meeting shall be qualified to vote at a subsequent hearing or meeting upon the matter heard provided they shall first certify on the record that they have reviewed the entire record of any such portion of the hearing or meeting during which they were absent and has been fully informed of the essential facts and issues of the matter being heard so as to be able to cast an informed and independent vote.